 These ideas are so inexpensive (and a few are free).
 Get your kids involved in the planning; that will kill a few days and change “there’s nothing to do” to “this is fun!” in no time flat!

 A stay at home dad, Chris is constantly challenged to find things for his kids to do – especially in summer.
-Luckily, there’s a water park nearby, a community center, lots of bike paths … and when all else fails, we call Grandma!
+Luckily, there’s a water park nearby, a community center, lots of bike paths to have fun with the best mountain bikes for kids … and when all else fails, we call Grandma!
 Visit his Facebook page.